top of page

 The Bar area inside Bar Anita's, San Carlos, Ibiza

-The food?
-Solid, varied, nothing too fancy, but honestly, at Anita’s the plates are secondary to the people.
-This is where you meet friends, bump into old ones, and laugh your head off over rustic tapas and homemade drinks.
-Speaking of which, their house-made limoncello is dangerously drinkable, the strawberry liqueur is divine, and while I’ve not yet braved the hierbas, after over a century of making it, I’m sure it’s the good stuff.
+The food is solid and varied—nothing too fancy, but that’s not the focus here.
+This is where you meet friends, catch up with old ones, and enjoy rustic tapas and homemade drinks.
+Their house-made limoncello is dangerously drinkable, and the strawberry liqueur is divine.
+I haven’t tried the hierbas yet, but after a century of making it, I’m sure it’s good!

-You’ll find Bar Anita’s right in San Carlos, opposite the village church.
-Ignore the reviews online moaning about “hipsters” and "blah blah" they're utter bollocks (and yes, I can say that, it’s my blog).
-Anita’s is an eclectic mix of locals, stalwarts, and the occasional tourist.
-If you’re a normal human and not up your own arse, you’ll love it.
+Bar Anita’s is located in San Carlos, opposite the village church.
+Ignore negative reviews about “hipsters” and other nonsense.
+It’s a mix of locals, regulars, and the occasional tourist.
+If you’re a down-to-earth person, you’ll love it.

-Right, now you’ve had a taste of local life at Anita’s, it’s time to head deeper into the Ibizan countryside and discover where the locals themselves really love to eat
+Now that you’ve experienced local life at Anita’s, it’s time to venture deeper into the Ibizan countryside to discover where the locals really love to eat.

 Pou des Lleó – Authentic Ibizan Food & Famous Paella